• Instagram

 If using a bain marie, bring a small pot of water to a simmer with an oven-safe bowl to seal the top, making sure the bowl is not touching the water.
 Add the chocolate chips and coconut oil to the bowl, and stir constantly until fully melted.

-Melted white chocolate in a glass bowl.
+Melted white chocolate in a glass bowl on the stove.

 If tempering the white chocolate...

-Melt ¾ of the white chocolate over a bain marie.
+Melt 3/4 of the white chocolate over a bain marie.
 Once it reaches 110F (check it using an instant-read thermometer), remove it from the heat and add the rest of the chocolate and continually stir until it reaches 87F.
 It is ready to use at this temperature.

-Chips or chunks
+Matcha Chips or Chunks

 Once melted, remove the chocolate from the bain-marie and sift in the matcha powder.
 Mix until no powder or lumps remain.